aress31/copy-as-powershell-requests/README.md

 [![Language](https://img.shields.io/badge/Lang-.NET-blue.svg)](https://www.microsoft.com/net/)
 [![License](https://img.shields.io/badge/License-Apache%202.0-red.svg)](https://opensource.org/licenses/Apache-2.0)

-## Copy as PowerShell request(s) plugin for the Burp Suite
+## Copy as PowerShell request(s) plugin for Burp Suite
-Copies selected request(s) as [PowerShell request(s) invocation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/invoke-webrequest?view=powershell-5.1) or [PowerShell request(s) invocation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/invoke-webrequest?view=powershell-5.1) with base64-encoded body, particularly useful when dealing with file uploads request(s).
+This extension copies the selected request(s) to the clipboard as PowerShell object assignments.
+Standard or Base64 formats are available, with Base64 being the best option for for binary data such as file uploads.
+Copied data also includes the necessary command to [invoke the web request(s)](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/invoke-webrequest?view=powershell-5.1).</p>

 ## Project information
-The extension is still in development, feedback and comments are much appreciated.
+Suggestions for improvement, feedback and comments will be much appreciated.

 ## Installation
 ### Compilation